Japan suspends new flight bookings with Omicron proliferation - ExBulletin

 It remains largely unknown about the new variant, including whether it is more contagious, as some health authorities suspect, if it makes people more seriously ill, and if it could block the vaccine.

-The US is moving to tighten testing requirements for international immigrants, including vaccinated and unvaccinated people.
+The United States is moving toward strengthening testing requirements for international immigrants, including vaccinated and unvaccinated people.

 The exact testing protocols were still being finalized ahead of a speech by President Joe Biden scheduled for Thursday.
 The Centers for Disease Control and Prevention said in a statement that it was working to require all U.S. air passengers to be tested for COVID-19 within one day before boarding their flight.
 Currently those who are fully vaccinated can submit a test done within three days of boarding.